murchie85/CICD_ESSENTIALS/LAB1-GIT/README.md

 Github is a source code management tool - which is the foundation of all development practices, it is basically like dropbox for your code, bare minimum people upload their code here as a backup, you can also collaborate with others, share code, contribute to their code etc.

-The general best practices approach is
+The general best practices approach is:

 1. On your computer have a folder where you will do your coding projects (my folder is just called projects).
 2. In the projects folder, have a folder for sub project like AdamsAWSCourse.